-The Act amends the Insolvency Act 1986 ("IA86") and introduces the concept of a moratorium initiated by the directors of company which among other things suspends payment of most historic debts and prevents action being taken by the creditors to recover sums due.
+2.1.1.The Act amends the Insolvency Act 1986 (IA86) and introduces the concept of a moratorium initiated by the directors of company which among other things suspends payment of most historic debts and prevents action being taken by the creditors to recover sums due.
 The moratorium is initially for a period of 20 business days but can be extended.

-The Act obliges the monitor to notify the PPF of certain matters where the company is an employer of an eligible defined benefit scheme and the Regulations provide for the PPF to exercise the rights of the pension scheme trustees in respect of voting on an extension of the moratorium.

-A moratorium is not a qualify insolvency event for the purposes of the Pension Act 2004 ("PA04") and therefore does not result in the commencement of an assessment period.
+- 2.1.2.
+The Act obliges the monitor to notify the PPF of certain matters where the company is an employer of an eligible defined benefit scheme and the Regulations provide for the PPF to exercise the rights of the pension scheme trustees in respect of voting on an extension of the moratorium. - 2.1.3.A moratorium is not a qualify insolvency event for the purposes of the Pension Act 2004 (PA04) and therefore does not result in the commencement of a PPF assessment period.